janaagaard75/skoleglaede-nu-pung/README.md

 Install `expo-cli` globally.

-    # Install expo-cli globally using Yarn.
+    # Install expo-cli globally.
+Here done using Yarn - using npm is also possible.
     yarn global add expo-cli

 ## Running the App